redhat-performance/quads/README.md

    -  cc-users (Add additional people to notifications)
    -  cloud-ticket (RT ticket used for the work, also appears in the assignments dynamic wiki)
    -  VLAN design (optional, will default to 0 below)
-     - ```qinq: 0``` (default) qinq VLAN separation by interface, corresponding primary, secondary and beyond QUADS-managed interfaces all match the same VLAN membership across other corresponding hosts in the same cloud allocation.
+     - ```qinq: 0``` (default) qinq VLAN separation by interface: primary, secondary and beyond QUADS-managed interfaces all match the same VLAN membership across other hosts in the same cloud allocation.
+Each interface per host is in its own VLAN, and these match across the rest of your allocated hosts by interface (all nic1, all nic2, all nic3, all nic4 etc).
-     - ```qinq: 1``` all QUADS-managed interfaces in same qinq VLAN
+     - ```qinq: 1``` all QUADS-managed interfaces in the same qinq VLAN

 ```
 bin/quads.py --define-cloud cloud03 --description "Messaging AMQ" --force --cloud-owner epresley --cc-users "jdoe jhoffa" --cloud-ticket 423625 --qinq 0